Little Taonga Jewellery

 What is Sculpture?

 It is a three-dimensional art form where materials are worked, molded, cast or assemble to create a piece.
+It is a form of artistic expression - see how a riveting gun becomes an artist’s tool.

 To Fungi or not to Fungi…